Not a Loser

 Victory was reduced to what happened in her womb instead of her heart.

 This brought me to tears.
 Partly because, that was me.
 Years ago when I was in the valley, and the only mountain top I could see was motherhood.
-But also partly because I wondered if anyone would recognize that I AM victorious!
+But also partly because I wondered if anyone would ever recognize that I am victorious.
+And I realized that I thought of myself as victorious!
 I am out of the valley and on a mountain top, a summit much grander than the one I dreamed of.
 I am stronger than I ever dreamed of, and more faithful, more joyful, more fruitful.

 I am more than infertility and because of infertility I am more.